cybermaggedon/ixbrl-reporter/README.md

 The configuration files used by ixbrl-reporter are complex.
 See [`ixbrl-reporter-jsonnet`](https://github.com/cybermaggedon/ixbrl-reporter-jsonnet) for an easier way to manage the configuration files.

+There seem to be more users of ixbrl-reporter-jsonnet, so expect to have an easier time tracking the latest submissions for HMRC.

 ## Summary

 This code is intended for use with `ixbrl-reporter`.